tjvantoll/articles/sidekick-kinvey/article.md

 ## Configuring your connection

-After starting an app from the new authentication template, Sidekick will take you to a new Enterprise Auth configuration page, where you need to provide details about the service you want to connect to.
+After starting an app from the new authentication template, Sidekick will take you to a new Enterprise Auth configuration page, where you need to provide details about the service to which you want to connect.
 Here’s what that screen looks like.

 ![](enterprise-auth-screen.png)